 As a matter of fact, you can whip up a batch in less than a minute.
 Perfect for slathering on crisp romaine lettuce for a unwich wrap.
-Awesome for stuffed eggs, too. (get that recipe here)The best homemade mayonnaise recipe starts with fresh eggs, lemon juice, salt and a bit of stone ground mustard.
-Add in a healthy oil and you are set!
+Awesome for stuffed eggs, too. (get that recipe here)The best homemade mayonnaise recipe starts with fresh eggs, lemon juice, salt and a dose of healthy avocado oil!

 What we used in this homemade mayonnaise recipe:

-Lemon juice-flavor and helps to preserve it longer.
+- Lemon juice-flavor and helps to preserve it longer.
 Feel free to use bottled or fresh, if you have it.

 Are you ready to make your own homemade mayonnaise?
 What will you use it on first?
 Be sure to pin this for later!

 Other posts you may enjoy:

 - Layer the ingredients in a jar, in order given.